zwopple/PocketSocket/README.md

 ##### Steps to take:

 1. Formulate a `NSURLRequest` from the already read request headers, **any extra data past the headers that was read from the socket must be put into the HTTPBody of the NSURLRequest**
-2. Pass in the already opened `NSInputStream` and `NSOutputStream` for the given socket connection
+2. Create a `PSWebSocket` instance using `serverSocketWithRequest:inputStream:outputStream:` passing in the request and already opened `NSInputStream` and `NSOutputStream` for the given socket connection
 3. Unschedule the passed in input and output streams from any server run loop
 4. Open the websocket